 What is Ketamine?

 Ketamine is an anesthetic agent approved by the FDA.
 Treatment with subanesthetic doses (doses below the amount necessary for anesthesia) may help alleviate chronic pain, chronic migraine, and fibromyalgia.
+Ketamine may also be helpful in treating depression and anxiety.

 How Does Ketamine Work?